 Drink Lots of Water.

 The more water you drink after your baby arrives, the less acidic your urine will be.
+If you had any medication during labor, it will also help to flush the labor medication out of your system.
 You also need to drink lots of water if you’re breastfeeding.
-Set your alarm on your phone to remind you to drink more water often.
-During that 4th trimester postpartum, you’re going to be overwhelmed with everything.
-So a little reminder to drink more water is one easy thing to do when there’s a new baby in the house.
+Set your alarm on your phone to remind you to drink more water more often.
+If you’re not a big water drinker, add some flavor.
+During that 4th trimester postpartum, you’re going to be overwhelmed with everything and sleep deprived.
+So a little reminder to drink more water is one easy postpartum healing tip to do when there’s a new baby in the house.

 While You Pee and After

+This postpartum healing tip is a definite necessity.
 Make things easier on yourself by taking a stool softener daily in those first few days or week postpartum.
 It can be very uncomfortable to poop especially if you had a vaginal birth or you have stitches.
 Medication during labor can affect your digestive system too by slowing things down or stopping you up.
+The last thing you want to deal with is constipation.
+Stool softeners can make pooping a lot more comfortable and productive.
+They are a much better choice and are a lot more gentle to your digestive system than using a laxative.
+Keep things moving witha stool softener.

 Herbal Sitz Bath